 *All finishers get a medal

-*Bike on smooth roads with rolling hills and moderate curves
+*Bike on smooth roads with rolling hills

 *Run on rolling hills over mostly smooth pavement with one crushed gravel out and back